Azure/azure-docker4azureoms/README.md

 * Post Deployment, one can ssh to the manager using the id_rsa.pub as mentioned during swarm creation:
  <code>ssh docker@sshlbrip -p 50000</code>

 * Transfer the keys to the swarm manager to use it as a jumpbox to workers:
 <code>scp -P 50000 ~/.ssh/id_rsa ~/.ssh/id_rsa.pub docker@sshlbrip:/home/docker/.ssh</code>

-* For Deploying a stack in v3 docker-compose file:
+e* For Deploying a stack in v3 docker-compose file:
 <code>docker stack deploy -c --path to docker-compose.yml file-- --stackname-- </code>

 * To update stack: